602 - Programs of Instruction

 IASB Reference: 603.09

-Open enrollment requests into the district that, if denied, would result in students from the same nuclear family being enrolled in different school districts will be given highest priority.
-The school board, in its discretion, may waive the insufficient classroom space reason for denial for students of the same nuclear family to prevent the division of a nuclear family between two school districts.
-Other open enrollment requests into the district are considered in the order received by the district with the first open enrollment request given a higher priority than the second open enrollment request and so forth.
+Open enrollment requests into the school district that, if denied, would result in students from the same nuclear family being enrolled in different school districts will be given highest priority.
+The board, in its discretion, may waive the insufficient classroom space reason for denial for students of the same nuclear family to prevent the division of a nuclear family between two school districts.
+Other open enrollment requests into the school district are considered in the order received by the school district with the first open enrollment request given a higher priority than the second open enrollment request and so forth.

 Students in grades 9 through 12 open enrolling into the school district will be eligible for participation in inter-scholastic athletics at the varsity level, in accordance with applicable laws.